 Life for a child with ADHD can be made more challenging when the condition is paired with an anxiety disorder.
 The match-up, while not a given, is fairly common.
-An estimated 20% to 40% of children and teens with ADHD will also show symptoms of anxiety disorder.
+An estimated 20 to 40 percent of children and teens with ADHD will also show symptoms of anxiety disorder.

 Generalized anxiety disorder is one form of anxiety in youth with ADHD; social anxiety disorder, obsessive compulsive disorder, and separation anxiety are also seen.

 A 2008 study found no evidence that ADHD causes anxiety, or vice-versa.
 However, some researchers believe that the challenges and realities that sometimes arise from a life with ADHD—such as rejection from other children, discipline from parents or in school, or poor academic or athletic performance—can foster anxiety.